 This isn’t the only paper suggesting weekends are the cheaper time to book.
-The 2021 Travel Trends Report by Expedia and the Airlines Reporting Corporation (ARC) found that booking travel on the weekend can save as much as 20%.
+The 2023 Travel Trends Report by Expedia and the Airlines Reporting Corporation (ARC) found that Sunday is the best day to book for cheap airfare.

 Start your travel on these days

 Expedia and ARC champion Sundays as the cheapest day to book flights but they advise against starting your trip on a Sunday.
 It turns out Sundays are actually the most expensive day to start a trip domestically in the U.S..
 This finding is backed up by Cheapair.com in their Annual Airfare Study, too.
 If you’re conscious of cost, Expedia suggests flying on Thursday or Friday, while Cheapair says tickets are likely to be $56 less on Tuesdays and Wednesdays compared to Sundays.

 Finding the cheapest day to book flights is as clear as mud

 As Smarter Travel says, ‘Ultimately, your best day to fly all depends on your route and your airline.’
 With airfares constantly changing, it’s worth being flexible in your travel arrangements.
 Try checking flight prices a few times in the run-up to your trip, and if you notice a price that’s considerably lower than what you’ve been seeing then jump on it.

 But if you don’t fancy playing the odds, and want more assured ways of saving money on travel, check out these six travel discounts that really work.

 Already got a trip booked and want to save money?